 Based on my experience, here are the top five communications mistakes organisations make when responding to a data breach – the first and most damaging of which is zero communication:

-- Providing inadequate media support.
+Providing inadequate media support.
 Cathay chose to push out its bad news late in the evening and send its teams home.
-But little irritates journalists more than an unmanned or unresponsive management or communications team, and senior executives unable or unwilling to provide a human face to something that has already been confirmed publicly by the company.
+But little irritates journalists more than an unmanned communications team or unresponsive senior management, and senior executives unable or unwilling to provide a human face to something that has already been confirmed publicly by the company.

 Every organisation is advised to avoid these pitfalls wherever possible.

 Cathay’s CEO may have promised the airline would respond differently to future breaches, but he did not elaborate how.

 Notifying regulators and customers more quickly is an obvious starting point.